Ayima hosts executive SEO breakfast in partnership with the Canadian Marketing Association

 Don’t simply remove those roadblocks, Kamil notes.
 Instead, learn how they may have impacted user motivation.
 Doing so can present opportunities to optimize the conversion path, such as when and how brands should present value propositions.
 This makes all the difference when converting potential customers, because as Kamil said, “It’s not the message, but how you deliver the message that sets you apart.”

 When you consider that 69% of Canadians use search engines to make a purchase decision, it’s no surprise that Kamil and Karen hosted a packed house that morning.
-That’s a massive audience for brands to capitalise on, making it more important than ever for them to understand how they can maximise online sales.
+That’s a massive audience for brands to capitalize on, making it more important than ever for them to understand how they can maximize online sales.

 We want to give a major thanks to the Canadian Marketing Association for partnering with us for this event, and we’re looking forward to hosting more in the coming months.